ENSURING THE PRESERVATION OF HISTORY

 upon the completion of all works in the previous tranche and a full pre-funding of the upcoming tranche.

-As of Fall 2022, the four completed renovation tranches have been fully funded.
-Fundraising for the fifth and final tranche will begin in earnest once the official approval by local authorities for launching tranche five is announced.
+As of Spring 2023, the four completed renovation tranches have been fully funded.
+Fundraising for the fifth and final tranche has now (June 2023) begun in earnest. .

 Thanks to generous donors across the United States and around the world, ‘American Friends for the